Picnic Guide

 Barbecuing in Central Park is allowed only on Memorial Day, Labor Day, and the Fourth of July.
 Grilling on one of those three days?
 Please note the following rules:

-• Barbecuing is allowed only on the three days specified above, not the entire holiday weekends.
+• Barbecuing is allowed only on the four days specified above, not through the entire holiday weekends.

-• Barbecuing is prohibited in the following areas: athletic fields, playgrounds, woodlands (North Woods, the Ramble, Hallett Nature Sanctuary), landscapes that are fenced off, the Conservatory Garden, high trafficked areas, and directly under trees.
+• Barbecuing is prohibited in the following areas: athletic fields, playgrounds, woodlands (North Woods, the Ramble, Hallett Nature Sanctuary), fenced off landscapes, the Conservatory Garden, high-traffic areas, and directly under trees.

 • Use of propane is not allowed.